Dance Houston’s 16th Annual Celebration of Dance @ The Wortham Center Cullen Theater, September 7, 2019, 7:30pm

 Open Dance Project joins forces with renowned Israeli choreographer Ido Tadmor for a collaborative evening of regional premieres and new works.

-All the Devils are Here: A Tempest in the Galapagos @ MATCH – Midtown Arts & Theater Center Houston, May 7 – 16, 2020, Thursdays, Fridays, Saturdays at 7 pm and 9 pm
+All the Devils are Here: A Tempest in the Galapagos @ MATCH – Midtown Arts & Theater Center Houston, POSTPONED TO 2020/2021 SEASON

 Shakespeare’s The Tempest collides with the true story of an unsolved murder in the Galapagos in 1929.
 This immersive dance theater performance follows the failed attempts of a nihilist couple, a conservative family, and a baroness and her two gay lovers to escape the world of man on the uninhabited island of Floreana.
 Their conflicting visions of Paradise, sexual and moral “rightness,” colonial instincts, and social and psychological demons lead to disaster and provide a rich canvas for a poignant examination of basic human rights, social justice, and power structures.